Leading Rubber Molding Manufacturers

 Insert Molding

 Insert molding combines the flexibility of rubber and plastic injection molding by encapsulating non-rubber components, known as inserts, within molded rubber parts.
-This process is often used for creating items like knife blades and surgical tubes.
+This process is often used for creating items like knife blades, surgical tubes, electrical connectors, and threaded inserts, resulting in enhanced product durability and integration.

 Compression Molding